BernCarney/bydefault/README.md

 ## Requirements

-- Python 3.8 or higher
 - UV package manager
 - ~/.local/bin in PATH (or appropriate UV tools directory)

+Note: Python is not required to be pre-installed.
+UV will automatically manage Python versions as needed.

 ## Installation

 ### Installing UV

 UV is a fast, reliable, and feature-rich Python package installer and resolver.
-It serves as a drop-in replacement for pip/pip-tools with significant performance improvements.

 Choose one of the following installation methods: